 Chart of GM Automotive Revenue by Region

-Although the bulk of the automotive revenue came from GMNA, its revenue growth has been flat over the past 5 years.
-As seen from the chart, GMNA sales has been oscillating between the range of $25 and $30 billion in the shown period, signaling sluggish or no growth at all.
+Although the bulk of automotive revenue came from GMNA, its growth has been flat over the past 5 years.
+As seen from the chart, GMNA sales has been fluctuating between the range of $25 and $30 billion, signaling sluggish or no growth in the North America region.

 The chart above shows the ratio of automotive revenue to total revenue expressed in percentage.

-GM Automotive Revenue Sequential Growth
+GM’s Automotive Revenue Sequential Growth

-GM Automotive Revenue Year Over Year Growth
+GM’s Automotive Revenue Year Over Year Growth

-From a spreadsheet calculation which I did not show here, the average yoy growth for the past 15 quarters is -2.4%, indicating that automotive revenue year over year growth has declined.
+From a spreadsheet calculation, the average yoy growth for the past 17 quarters was around -3.8%, indicating that automotive revenue average year over year growth has declined between 2015 and 2020.